London Films

 After a restructuring of Korda's UK operations in the late 1940s, London Films were made at Shepperton.
 One of these was The Third Man (1949).
 The company's film The Sound Barrier (1952) won the Academy Award for Best Sound.
+Central Television bought the Korda Film Library from London Films in 1986.

-More than 40 years after Korda died in January 1956, the company returned to active film-making in 1997 with Morgan Mason as the chief executive.
+More than 30 years after Korda died in January 1956, the company was acquired by Johan Eliasch in 1990 and returned to active film-making in 1991 with Morgan Mason as the chief executive.
+Lady Chatterley (1993), directed by Ken Russell and starring Joely Richardson and Sean Bean, Resort to Murder (1995), starring Ben Chaplin, Best of Friends (1991), starring Sir John Gielgud, Dame Wendy Hiller and Patrick McGoohan, and Scarlet Pimpernel (1999), starring Richard E Grand and Elizabeth McGovern.